 Added years AVCs work differently.
-As the name suggests, you effectively 'buy' extra periods of Pensionable Service in the Section which count towards your pension (which is explained below) in the same way as the rest of your Pensionable Service.
-The cost of buying such extra Pensionable Service is set by the Trustee after consulting the Plan actuary for guidance.
-Please contact the Plan Administrator, for more information.
+As the name suggests, you effectively 'buy' extra periods of Pensionable Service in the Section which count towards your pension in the same way as the rest of your Pensionable Service.
+The cost of buying such extra Pensionable Service is set by the Trustee after consulting the Plan actuary.
+You should contact the Plan Administrator to find out more information.